Skip to content

 State Modules

-Protolink version v0.5.5 introduces four primary state modules.
+Protolink exposes four state module names through StateMode.
 You can enable them individually or in combination via the state parameter in the Agent constructor.

 1. Conversation State (conversation)